Christianity Clarifications (just looking at the facts)

 - The next two books would be Peter 1 and Peter 2 which were not written by Simon Peter but were definitely written by two

-- All of the original twelve apostles (perhaps with the exception of Judas) were illiterate.
+- All of the original twelve apostles (perhaps with the exception of Mathew) were illiterate.
 They could not read or write so

 did not, and could not, write any of the books attributed to their names.
 Almost 40 years elapsed since the death of Jesus and